guofei9987/scikit-opt/README.md

 ### 1.1 Genetic Algorithm for TSP(Travelling Salesman Problem)
 Just import the `GA_TSP`, it overloads the `crossover`, `mutation` to solve the TSP

-Step1: define your problem. prepare your data (points coordinate and the distance matrix).
+**Step1**: define your problem.
+Prepare your points coordinate and the distance matrix.
 Here I generate the data randomly as a demo:
 -> Demo code: [examples/demo_ga_tsp.py#s1](https://github.com/guofei9987/scikit-opt/blob/master/examples/demo_ga_tsp.py#L1)
 ```python